TL;DR

 3. Time Zone Manipulation

-Qustodio's Response: Newer versions use server-side time validation, but older versions or devices with syncing issues are still vulnerable.
+Why Qustodio Struggles: While newer Qustodio versions use server-side time validation, older versions or devices with syncing issues remain vulnerable to this simple settings change.

 4. Guest Mode / Second User Profile